Skip to main content

 • role-based authority and approval governance;

-• canonical wallets for operations and treasury activity;
+• authority wallets for approvals and canonical operational wallets for revenue and treasury activity;

 • tagged accounting events for inflows/outflows and reproducible reporting views.